OrinariLabs/Orinari_App/docs/features/security.md

 **Expected Response**:

 ```
-I'm NEPHARA, focused on cryptocurrency analysis.
+I'm ORINARI, focused on cryptocurrency analysis.
 How can I help you
 understand the crypto market today?
 ```